medcomdk/MedComLandingPage/docs/assets/documents/GeneralGovernanceFHIRStandards.md

 * Relevant values (e.g., observation results, medication names and dosages, diagnostic conclusions).
 * Relevant elements from extension.
 * Identifiers when they have human relevance (e.g., SOR-ID, municipality codes, episode-of-care identifiers).
+* The resource ID.
+* References to other resources by including the ID of the referenced resource.
 * Relevant dates and times.
-* References to other resources.

 ##### 6.2 Elements that shall not be included in the narrative text